 Pappardelle is such a cool noodle to me!
-It’s like a suped up fettucini noodle.
+It’s like a suped-up fettucini noodle.
 They’re typically ½ inch wide, so you have these thick, beautiful ribbons flowing through your sauce.
 They resemble lasagna noodles which makes it such a cool play on this iconic dish!
 I made my noodles from scratch using my pasta dough recipe, rolling it out into a thin pasta sheet, and then cutting the sheet with a pizza roller.
-The result are super long and wide noodles!
-However, if this is truly a Lazy Man’s Lasagna, you can definitely find pappardelle noodles at your local grocery store (I would look where they would house their “specialty” or “fresh pastas.”)
+The result is super long and wide noodles!
+However, if this is truly a Lazy Man’s Lasagna, you can definitely find pappardelle noodles at your local grocery store (I would look where they would house their “specialty” or “fresh pasta.”)

 I opted to use just plain ol’ ground pork for this dish but if you have Italian sausage you want to use or ground turkey or beef, by all means!
 Swap it out!

 Let me let you in on a little secret of mine, I’m not the hugest fan of ricotta from the store….
 A dear local cheese maker here in Phoenix stole my heart with her super creamy ricotta and I just can’t go back from that.
 I dollop the ricotta on top instead of mixing it in because I wanted to use it more for garnish than anything else.
 The fresh basil added in the ricotta really makes for a fresh and cleansing element to the whole dish.